 Getting Legal Help

-State statutes in South Carolina bar reducing DUI charges into lesser criminal offenses, however, offenders will have ample room for pleading down sentencing or working towards dismissal of all charges.
+State statutes in South Carolina bar reducing DUI charges into lesser criminal offenses, however, offenders will may have an opportunity for pleading down sentencing or working towards dismissal of all charges.
 For more information and insight, consult with a South Carolina DUI lawyer.